HAC716C Fundamentals of Radioactivity (2 ECTS)

 • Anthropogenic contribution

-• Chemical, physical, radiochemical, geochemical and medical applications
+• Chemical, physical, radiochemical, geochemical, and medical applications

-Manager: N. Dacheux, ICSM, UM
+Responsible: N. Dacheux, ICSM, UM

 Administrative contact(s): Claudie Fabry